 Fundamental identities may shift – from wife to mother, or, at a more intimate level, from lovers to parents.
 Even in same-sex couples, the arrival of children predicts less relationship satisfaction and sex.
 Beyond sexual intimacy, new parents tend to stop saying and doing the little things that please their spouses.
 Flirty texts are replaced with messages that read like a grocery receipt.

 With that all said about kids being bad for your marriage, there are positives to having children.
 As the Guardian article points out, once children leave the nest, these marriages could simply disintegrate because without the kids acting as a sort of adhesive stick, the couple may otherwise have very little to talk about.
-So in a way, having kids may be a lucky break for some couples and the last thing they should do if they don’t want a divorce is NOT have kids.
+So in a way, having kids may be a lucky break for some couples, and the last thing they should do if they don’t want a divorce does NOT have kids.